Creepsy/palex/README.md

 In case of the example project, the generated files can be found in the build folder.

 ### Creating a custom PaLex project
-A PaLex project consists out of a folder containing a palex config file and the corresponding rule files.
+A PaLex project consists of a folder containing a palex config file and the corresponding rule files.
 To get started with creating a custom PaLex project, create a folder containing a `palex.cfg` file.
-This file is **mandatory** and the generator won't work when provided with a path to a folder that doesn't contain such file on the top level directory.
+This file is **mandatory** and the generator won't work when provided with a path to a folder that doesn't contain such file in the top level directory.

 This is the bare minimum a config file needs to contain in order to be recognized as valid by the program: